Satnam Singh

-Satnam Singh Bhamara (born 10 December 1995) is an Indian professional wrestler and former professional basketball player.
+Satnam Singh Loyal Bhamara (born 10 December 1995) is an Indian professional wrestler and former professional basketball player.
 As a wrestler, he is signed to the American professional wrestling promotion All Elite Wrestling (AEW).
+He also makes appearances for its sister promotion Ring of Honor (ROH) and independent circuit.
 He became the first Indian player to be drafted into the National Basketball Association (NBA) when the Dallas Mavericks selected him with the 52nd overall pick of the 2015 NBA draft.
 At and 400 lb, Singh played the center position.
 He played high school basketball at IMG Academy in Bradenton, Florida.

 Early life

-Singh was born on 10 December 1995, to Balbir Singh and Sukhwinder Kaur in Balloke, a small, remote village located in the state of Punjab.
+Singh was born on 11 December 1995, to Balbir Singh and Sukhwinder Kaur in Balloke, a small, remote village located in the state of Punjab.
 Both Singh's father, who played basketball due to his exceptional height, and his paternal grandfather were wheat farmers and millers.
 He grew up with two siblings, sister Sarabjot Kaur and brother Beant Singh Bhamara.

 When he was nine years old, Singh stood 5 ft 9 in, taller than most people in his village.
 His father helped introduce him to basketball and mounted a hoop in a dirt courtyard near his house.
 By local spectators, Singh was nicknamed "Chhotu," meaning "little one" in Punjabi, as his rapid physical growth made the basketball seem to shrink in his hands over time.
 Singh soon saw great success in youth leagues in his state.

 At age 10, he enrolled at Ludhiana Basketball Academy in Ludhiana, Punjab, with the help of his father's friend Rajinder Singh.
 At the academy, Singh first learned many basketball skills and drills.
 At age 14, Singh stood 6 ft 6 in, weighed 230 lbs, and wore size-18 shoes.
 As he was further exposed to professional basketball, including the NBA, he began idolizing Kobe Bryant and modeling his game after Yao Ming and Dwight Howard.